SIBO Yogurt

 • Start by making a slurry with 4 Tbsp of inulin and a portion of the milk.
 Whisk vigorously until dissolved.
 This may take 5-10 minutes.

-• Add the rest of the milk and a half cup of yogurt from a prior batch and mix until well combined.
+• Add the rest of the milk and 1/4 cup of yogurt from a prior batch and mix until well combined.

 Video